Updated August 11, 2023

 Young people are savvy, but they're not impervious to identity theft.
 Teach your kids to watch out for common internet scams and sketchy sites that ask for sensitive information.

-The FDIC Learning Bank has some great resources available for students, teachers, and parents about using money wisely, how banks work, and the differences between types of bank accounts and loans.
+The FDIC Money Smart financial education program has some great resources available for students, teachers, and parents about using money wisely, how banks work, and the differences between types of bank accounts and loans.

 Frequently Asked Questions